Ketevana/Data-Science-Capstone-Project/README.md

 ## Goals

-The first goal is to accurately predict the resale value of designer handbags with Linear Regression model and reveal which coefficients has higher impact on predicting the secondary market price.
+The first goal is to accurately predict the resale value of designer handbags with Linear Regression model and reveal which coefficients have higher impact on predicting the secondary market price.

-The second goal is to build classification model to determine whether luxury handbag is a good investment or not, based on derivable variable, Return on Investment (ROI).
+The second goal is to build a classification model to determine whether a luxury handbag is a good investment or not, based on a derivable variable, Return on Investment (ROI).
 Next aim is to view the predictive power of each feature and which features generate the best returns.

 **Overall Approach**